NCIP/gdc-docs/docs/Data_Portal/Users_Guide/proteinpaint_lollipop.md

 [![Zoom Options](images/lollipop36.png)](images/lollipop36.png "Click to see the full image.")

 Zooming in causes the protein track to display the codons and the nucleotides as shown below.
 Hovering over the nucleotide position displays a tooltip with the exon, amino acids position, RNA position, and protein domain.
-As shown in the image below, at codon 12, the second exon of the transcript, RNA position 225 bp, the reference allele is a ‘G’.
-There is a substitution at ‘G’ to A, V and D in the KRAS gene for isoform NM_004985 for which the cases are as shown below.
+As shown in the image below, at codon 12, the second exon of the transcript, RNA position 225 bp, the reference allele is a 'G'.
+There is a substitution at 'G' to A, V and D in the KRAS gene for isoform NM_004985 for which the cases are as shown below.

 [![Codons and Nucleotides](images/lollipop37.png)](images/lollipop37.png "Click to see the full image.")